Rio Olympics Cause Olympic-Sized Network Challenges

 There are many cost-effective remedies that help overcome problems caused by network congestion.
 From adding quality of service (QoS) and WAN optimization technologies to your network, to adding additional network links and combining them for a more reliable solution to connect global branch offices.

-A global SD-WAN can help you address the application performance problem due to network congestion through bypassing the unreliable public Internet for your mission-critical traffic.
+A Managed SD-WAN can help you address the application performance problem due to network congestion through bypassing the unreliable public Internet for your mission-critical traffic.

 So, with the right WAN solution in place, even while the Rio Olympics are still on, your company won’t be adversely affected when your office workers need their mission-critical applications, even as the world checks in on their favorite athletes or teams.